-Boiler is one of the most important machinery on the ship.
+Boiler is one of the most important machinery systems on the ship.
 An economic and efficient working of a marine boiler on a ship requires timely maintenance and special care in starting and stopping the boiler.
 Routine cleanup is extremely helpful in increasing the working life of a marine boiler.

-In this article we have brought to you one such important procedure – boiler blow down, which has to be performed at regular interval of times in order to increase the performance of the boiler.
+In this article we have brought to you one such important procedure – boiler blow down, which has to be performed at a regular interval of times in order to increase the performance of the boiler.